dwightjack/yuzu/packages/utils/README.md

 Yuzu utils will be available in the global scope under `YZ.Utils`.

+**Note** The UMD build of yuzu already ships with built-in utils under the `YZ.Utils` namespace.

 ### ES2017 Syntax

 To provide maximum compatibility with every development environment, packages are transpiled to ES5.
-When used with a bundler like Webpack or rollup the module resolution system will automatically pick either the Commonjs or ESM version based on your configuration.
+When used with a bundler like [Webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org) the module resolution system will automatically pick either the Commonjs or ESM version based on your configuration.

 If you want to import the ES2017 version of a package you can do so by setting an alias on the bundler's configuration file: